New York State Route 231: Plans for the Babylon–Northport Expressway

 As suggested by its name, the Babylon–Northport Expressway was originally intended to be a north–south expressway spanning most of the width of Long Island, between NY 27A in the Incorporated Village of Babylon at its southern end and the intersection of Elwood Road, Fort Salonga Road (NY 25A), and Reservoir Avenue at its northern end, in the Incorporated Village of Northport.
-Local opposition to the expressway, however, eventually resulted in the cancellation of the project before anything more than the existing 2 mile stretch could be constructed.
-Despite this, roughly 40 percent of the properties along the proposed expressway's right-of-way were acquired by New York State for the unbuilt extension – including several properties along Elwood Road, in Elwood and Greenlawn.
+Local opposition to the expressway, however, eventually resulted in the cancellation of the project before anything more than the existing 2-mile stretch could be constructed.
+Despite this, roughly 40 percent of the properties along the proposed expressway's right-of-way were acquired by New York State for the unbuilt extension – including several properties along Elwood Road (CR 10), in Elwood and Greenlawn.
+Exits would have been at North Hempstead Turnpike (now Fort Salonga Road, NY 25A) and Jericho Turnpike (NY 25), with a possible interchange at Pulaski Road (CR 11).

 In 1962, the New York State Department of Public Works announced that Deer Park Avenue would be widened for a fourteen-mile stretch from Montauk Highway and NY 25A.
 The road would be expanded from a two-lane boulevard to a four-lane boulevard, at a cost of about $20 million (1962 USD) with a slated completion of 1970.
 The first section would have its contract let on May 3, 1962, with a cost of $2.4 million.
 This stretch would include the piece between the Southern State Parkway and Lake Avenue in Deer Park.
-The new piece of the right-of-way would be completed by the middle of 1965, in which a new road would be constructed along the 2 mi section from the Montauk Highway to the Southern State Parkway.
+The new piece of the right-of-way would be completed by the middle of 1965.
+The second section was to be started in the spring of 1963, which would be constructed along the 2 mi section from the Montauk Highway to the Southern State Parkway, and also be completed by the middle of 1965.

 In the 1960s, the portion of CR 35 between the Southern and Northern State Parkways was transferred to the state of New York, which designated the highway as NY 231.
 Initially, NY 231 followed Deer Park Avenue (now CR 34) south to NY 27A in Babylon; however, it was realigned c.
 1969 to follow the 2 mi, limited-access section of the new Babylon–Northport Expressway.

+Currently, the Babylon-Northport Expressway ends at an at grade intersection with Hunter Avenue, three-quarters of a mile north of Sunrise Highway.